by Matthew Monarch, March 2015

 Me and my family drink coconut water continually on an ongoing basis along with vegetable juices.
-I feel that these are the cleanest most organic form of liquid, which also supply the human body with microscopic atoms and molecules of nutrition that our bodies are starving for.
+I feel that these are the cleanest most organic liquids, which also supply the human body with microscopic atoms and molecules of nutrition that our bodies are starving for.
 Refined sugar and processed starches clog up the body, while this type of nourishment regenerates it.

 Coconut water has been growing popularity over the past decade due to its nutrient composition and ability to hydrate the body.
-Unaltered coconut water is the clear liquid found inside a young, greed coconut.
-Many advertisements claim coconut water to have the same effects or better than sports drinks.
+This is the clear liquid found inside a young, green coconut.
+It has the same effects as sports drinks, and may even be better.
 (1) Coconut water sales in the U.S. have jumped from $ 4 million dollars to $40-$60 million dollars annually in the past five years.
 (2)

 Sports drinks contain high amounts of salts, high fructose corn syrup or chemical sweeteners!